 \subsection{Implementation Details}

-To obtain ZipVoice-Dialog models, we began by initializing our model with the ZipVoice model, which had been pre-trained on 100k hours of the monologue speech dataset, Emilia~\cite{he2024emilia}.
-Then, we fine-tune the model on single-channel dialogues for 60k updates with a total batch size of 4k seconds, yielding the single-channel ZipVoice-Dialog model.
-Subsequently, to obtain the ZipVoice-Dialog-Stereo, we further fine-tuned the single-channel for an additional 25k updates on our in-house two-channel dialogue dataset.
+ZipVoice-Dialog is trained by fine-tuning ZipVoice, a model pre-trained on 100k hours of monologue speech dataset~\citep{he2024emilia}, on single-channel dialogues for 60k updates with a total batch size of 4k seconds.
+Inference was performed using 16 sampling steps with a Euler solver.